MicahBest/MicahBest.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Undergraduate Research Assistant at Texas A&M University
+subtitle: Graduate Research Assistant at Texas A&M University

 profile:
   align: right